-Smoke alarms are compulsory and must be installed in every residential building, on or near the ceiling of every storey and be located in a position designed to wake sleeping occupants.
+Smoke alarms are compulsory and must be installed in every residential building, on or near the ceiling of every storey.
+They must be located in a position designed to wake sleeping occupants.

-A residential building includes the following building Classes as broadly defined in the National Construction Code (NCC):
+Residential building include the following building classes as broadly defined in the National Construction Code (NCC):

-The Building Regulations 2018 (the Regulations) state that smoke alarms must meet the Australian Standard AS 3786-1993.
-Complying models can be found at most electrical appliance outlets or hardware stores.
+Smoke alarms must meet the Australian Standard AS 3786 and complying models can be found at most electrical appliance or hardware stores.

-If you are renting a dwelling or unit, it is the landlord's responsibility to ensure smoke alarms are installed and kept in working condition.
+If you are renting a house or unit, it is the landlord's responsibility to ensure smoke alarms are installed and kept in working condition.

-- check your smoke alarm is working by pressing the button on its outside
+- check the smoke alarm is working by pressing the button on its outside

 - replace the battery, if your smoke alarm emits a warning sound (a high-pitched single beep every 30 seconds)